EDUCBA Logo

 Here the flush_option and tables_options are as below:

-• flush_option: BINARY LOGS, DES_KEY_FILE, ENGINE LOGS, ERROR LOGS, GENERAL LOGS, HOSTS, SLOW LOGS, STATUS, LOGS, PRIVILEGES, QUERY CACHE etc.,
+• flush_option: BINARY LOGS, DES_KEY_FILE, ENGINE LOGS, ERROR LOGS, GENERAL LOGS, HOSTS, SLOW LOGS, STATUS, LOGS, PRIVILEGES, QUERY CACHE, etc.,

 • tables_options: tables_option: TABLES, Multiple tables: – TABLES tbl_name [, tbl_name], TABLES WITH READ LOCK, Multiple tables: – TABLES tbl_name [, tbl_name] … WITH READ LOCK, TABLES tbl_name [, tbl_name] … FOR EXPORT

-How does MySQL Flush log file works?
+How does MySQL Flush log file work?

 The flush statement works as below: